pluralityai/agents/README.md

 ## Acknowledgments

-This project is a TypeScript port of [Original Project Name] by OpenAI.
+This project is a TypeScript port of Swarms by OpenAI.
 The original project is licensed under the Apache License, Version 2.0.